GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-118/index.md

 ## Enhanced search {: #search }

 [**Search**](/docs/devtools/search/) results now show an entry per all the matches it found in a line of code.
 Previously, it showed only the first match per line of code.
-The new behaviour is especially useful when you search across minified files.
+The new behavior is especially useful when you search across minified files.
 When you click a search result, it opens the file in the editor and now scrolls the match into view not only vertically but also horizontally.

 {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/f5Yu4fSECIVDllWkpEZs.png", alt="The before and after making search show all the matches per line.", width="800", height="424" %}